basecore/SmartCapture-Pro/README.md

 ## 🛠️ How to Use

 ### Step 1 — Set the Meeting Title
 Open the **🤖 AI Context** tab.
-The tool **automatically detects and updates the meeting title** from the captured screen region as the recording runs — no manual input required for typical Teams meetings.
+The tool can automatically detect and update the meeting title from the captured screen region while the recording runs.
 You can also set or override the title manually in the **"Meeting Title"** field (e.g. `Project Update Q2`).
-The title is used in export filenames and embedded in the AI prompt for better context.
+The title is used in screenshot names, session folder names, export filenames, and embedded in the AI prompt for better context.

 - Optional: also fill in Job Title, Company, and Department to further enrich the AI prompt